-How Akinox Solutions, a Boutique Tech firm Enabled the Province of Québec to Manage (or Get Ahead of) its Case Load
+How Akinox Solutions, a Tech firm Enabled the Province of Québec to Manage (or Get Ahead of) its Case Load

 With the intent of fostering the exchange and dissemination of information about our respective experience in grappling with the COVID-19 pandemic, here is how Akinox Solutions, a boutique health tech firm with headquarters in Québec, Canada has enabled the Province to manage its Case Load.

 In February 2020, the first cases of SARS-CoV-2 (‘Coronavirus,’ ‘COVID-19,’ ‘COVID’) were detected in Québec.
 As the number of cases rose quickly and steadily increased, the Province was reported as having the highest number of infections in Canada.
 Public Health Departments were overwhelmed as case managers and contact tracers were spending between 30 and 120 minutes on each phone call with individuals who tested positive for the disease or who had been in contact with someone who had tested positive.
 This rapidly became a race against the transmission of the virus that the government did not want to lose.

 Reaching people quickly enough to notify them of their potential exposure to the virus and explain the necessity to isolate became highly challenging.
 Whilst public health authorities were equipped to treat a maximum of 10,000 cases per year, they had to manage a case load reaching 9,000 cases within the first weeks of the pandemic.
 According to the Director General Public Health Protection, the situation was daunting.